Getting into your favorite bar on a fake ID might get harder next year.

 The Gainesville Police Department will continue its efforts with its DUI checkpoints, as well as portable breathalyzer tests.
 This effort will make students aware of their alcohol level in relation to how they feel.

-In the beginning of December, the UF Police Department worked with student government to release GatorSafe, a smartphone application with alcohol safety tools and resources for emergencies and improving the expected alcohol recovery timeline.
+In the beginning of December, the UF Police Department worked with student government to release GatorSafe, a smartphone application with alcohol safety tools and resources for emergencies.
 It includes contact information for emergencies, alcohol poisoning/safety information and a safety tool box with features like a siren and flashlight.

 Kratzer said the school has implemented a medical amnesty policy to waive student disciplinary action under certain conditions and encourages students to call for medical help during alcohol or other health emergencies.
 Despite the community’s successes, however, he said he knows there’s still work to do.